Tyson keeps museum post after sexual misconduct probe | New Country 923

 Tyson was accused of behaving inappropriately with two women in an article published in November on the website Patheos.

+In one instance, Watson said Tyson invited her into his apartment and told her he wanted to hug her but if he did he’d “just want more.”

+Tyson responded to the allegations in a December Facebook post in which denied acting wrongly.

-Fox Broadcasting and National Geographic cleared Tyson to return to the air on his television series, “StarTalk” and “Cosmos” after investigating the same allegations.
+Fox Broadcasting and National Geographic cleared Tyson to return to the air on his television series “StarTalk” and “Cosmos” earlier this year after investigating the same allegations.

 A representative for Tyson did not respond to an email seeking comment Saturday.